 The best way to get to Akarua is to drive, however, there is a public bus from Queenstown that connects at the Frankton Bus Interchange before heading to the stop at Lake Hayes Estate.
 There, you can get off and walk to the winery (but just be aware it’s a 2.6-kilometer (1.6 mi) walk each way.)
 I always bring my bike on the bus instead to make the trip faster!

 Related Read: There are also some great wine tours you can choose from in Queenstown.
-Read my blog to find out about the different tours available.
+Check out my blog to find out about the different tours available.

 7. BBQ up at Fernhill